dcernst/dcernst.github.io/teaching/mat411s16/syllabus.md

 	</tbody>
 </table>
 </center>

-Unlike a traditional Moore method course, you are allowed and encouraged to work together on homework.
-However, each student is expected to turn in his or her own work.
-In general, late homework will *not* be accepted.
-However, you are allowed to turn in up to 5 homework assignments (Daily or Weekly) late with no questions asked.
-Unless you have made arrangements *in advance* with me, homework turned in after class will be considered late.
-Your overall homework grade will be worth 15% of your final grade.

-On each homework assignment, please write (i) your name, (ii) name of course, and (iii) Daily/Weekly Homework number.
-You can find the list of homework assignments [here]({{site.baseurl}}/teaching/mat411s16/homework/).
-I reserve the right to modify the homework assignments as I see necessary.

 ### Class Presentations and Participation ###
 Though the atmosphere in this class should be informal and friendly, what we do in the class is serious business.
 In particular, the presentations made by students are to be taken seriously since they spearhead the work of the class.
 Here are some of my expectations: